rheamall/Customer-Data-Analysis/README.md

-# Customer-Data-Analysis
+# Customer Data Analysis

-Scraping and analysing customer review data to uncover findings for British Airways and building a predictive model to understand factors that influence buying behaviour.
+Scraped and analysed customer review data using a large language model (LLM) to uncover findings for British Airways.
+Developed predictive machine learning models, achieving a prediction accuracy of 85.1%, to discover factors that influence buying behaviour.